hoangannguyen26/simple_interpreter/README.md

 ----

 ### How to implement a new `statement`
+- Refer to commit: https://github.com/hoangannguyen26/simple_interpreter/commit/98d245870128a9e6bc1d8637f21c2a4f8064d619.
+This commit holds the implementation of the DO statement.

 + Add a new token type that corresponding to the new `statement`: edit `token_type.h`